turkiAlothman/task-manager-with-domain-driven-design/README.md

 ## project's dependencies and packages
-- **Humanizer:** provide utilizations to convert DateTime object into human readble format date
+- **Humanizer:** provide utilizations to convert DateTime object into human readble format date.
-- **MimeKit:** Mail client tool used to sends emails within the application
+- **MimeKit:** Mail client tool used to sends emails within the application.
-- **JsonPatch:** provide utilizations to apply a smooth patch request
+- **JsonPatch:** provide utilizations to apply a smooth patch request.
-- **NewtonsoftJson:** object to json converter
+- **NewtonsoftJson:** object to json converter.
-- **Pomelo.EntityFrameworkCore.MySql** Mysql DBMS driver
+- **Pomelo.EntityFrameworkCore.MySql** Mysql DBMS driver.
--- **Microsoft.EntityFrameworkCore** most pupoler ORM system in asp.net
+- **Microsoft.EntityFrameworkCore** most pupoler ORM system in asp.net.
--- **RandomString4Net**
+- **RandomString4Net** - random text generator.

-## Architecture
+## features

+#### Viewing Tasks

+- Employees can view all tasks assigned within the organization.
+- Task filtering options are available, allowing employees to filter tasks based on criteria such as status, priority, team, and project.
-- **Task Management:** Employees can seamlessly create, delete, and update tasks as needed.
+- Employees can easily access tasks assigned specifically to them.

-- **Enhanced Task Reports:** Users can incorporate comments, attachments, and additional details to enrich task reports.
+#### Task Creation

+- Employees can create new tasks with various attributes including title, description, priority, status, type, start date, and due date.
+- Tasks can be assigned to multiple employees, facilitating collaboration.
+- Attachments can be added to tasks, providing additional context or resources.
-- **Project Creation:** Managers have the ability to create new projects within the platform.
+- Employees have the ability to comment on tasks, promoting communication and collaboration within the team.
-- **Advanced Functionality:** Access to detailed statistics empowers managers to optimize project workflows and enhance productivity within the organization.

-### 1. Infrastructure

-This component deals with the technical concerns such as databases, file systems, external services, and frameworks.
-It ensures that the application can interact with external resources efficiently.

-### 2. Domain

-The domain component encapsulates the core logic and rules of the application domain.
-It represents the business concepts, rules, and logic.
-This component is independent of the infrastructure and application layers, ensuring that the business logic remains decoupled and testable.

-### 3. Application

-The application component acts as a mediator between the infrastructure and domain layers.
-It orchestrates the execution of application use cases, handling input and output operations, and coordinating the interactions between different parts of the system.
-This component contains the application-specific logic necessary for fulfilling user requests and achieving system goals.
+#### Editing and Deleting

+- Task attributes can be edited by double-clicking on the task.
+- Employees can delete their own comments to maintain task clarity and organization.
+- Tasks can be deleted if they are no longer relevant or necessary.

 ## Getting Started